ivanpmartell/LittleWarGameClient/README.md

 ## Overlays

-Overlays are turned off by default.
-You can select an OpenGL or Direct2D overlay to allow steam overlay integration.
+The OpenGL overlay is enabled by default.
+You can change the overlay to use Direct2D, or turn the overlay completely.
+The overlay allows steam overlay integration, as well as notifications, e.g. Download progress of replays.

-## Code Injection
+## Plugin Support

-Javascript can be replaced to allow for custom functionality.
-Please note that if the game server is updated, your custom functionality might not work.
+Plugin support has been added to enable custom Javascript functionality for the game.
+Please note that if the game server is updated, your custom functionality might stop working.
-In that case please update the ```js/lwg.js``` file to handle the server update.
+If you are a developer of a plugin, please update the plugin and send a pull request to the [LittleWarGame Plugins Repository](https://github.com/ivanpmartell/LittleWarGamePlugins/).